 Electronic Building Permit Submissions

-We are now accepting electronic submissions of building permit applications and plans for residential construction, residential solar, and sign permits.
+We are now accepting electronic submittal of building permit applications and plans.

 Community Development News